Heritage · 2025

 The outcome

 ANPT now has a centimetric reference dataset to steer site conservation over the long term.
-Historic paths hidden for decades by vegetation are visible again in the models; collapsed walls are mapped to the cm; produced documentation meets international heritage documentation standards (CIDOC CRM, IIIF).
+Historic paths are referenced; collapsed walls are mapped; building footprints are georeferenced.
+Every key dimension can now be read inside the 3D model with no new field trip.
 To our knowledge, this is the largest heritage LiDAR survey ever completed in Benin and one of the most emblematic in West Africa.
-The data also becomes a communicating base for international funding applications and tourism promotion of the site.
+The dataset also becomes a communicating base for international funding applications and tourism promotion of the site.

 Technologies used : LiDAR aéroporté · Orthophotographie · MNT / MNS · Extractions géométriques

-Client : ANPT (Agence Nationale de Promotion des Patrimoines et de développement du Tourisme)
+Client : ANPT (Agence Nationale des Patrimoines Touristiques)

 A similar project in mind?